CricketBr/Crickets-Shorthand-Site/orthic_consolidated_folder/orthic_consolidated.md

 Some teachers say to copy the third column to the fourth, but I think at this stage it is better to reread the accurate version.

-Aim for fluid writing at this stage, but do not worry about speed.
+Aim for fluid writing at this stage.
+Go just fast enough to keep the pen moving, or a bit faster, but don't push for high speeds.

 ### Four Row Method